My son told me I whistle off-key.

 Since my start, I have found myself occasionally recording some local artist friends to get practice with the hardware and post processing.
 I have also put together some original tracks of questionable quality as BinaryExplosion.studio.

-I’m just a dude with some computer and mixer stuff in his basement.
+I’m a curious person with computer and mixer stuff to play with.

 About that name…